bt3gl/building_blog/content/react1.md

 5. You now have your app running at `http://localhost:3000/ `!
 The components of your app are the following:

 * `node_modules`: holds all the third-party code, such as React.
 * `public`: where our static assets go, like our favicon.
 It also keeps the project's HTML file.
-Because React is all JavaScript, you only really need the HTML file to update the <head> (title and meta tags).
+Because React is all JavaScript, you only really need the HTML file to update the head (like title and meta tags).
 * `src` is where our application actually lives.
 I’d recommend exploring all these files, to get a sense of how they work together.

 6. Go to `src` and edit `App.js` (and `App.css`) to add things you want React to render: